jrocho/ILIAS-Etherpad-Lite-Plugin/README.md

 ## Changelog ##

 ### v1.4.2 ###
-* fix for small display sizes and iPad
+* fix for small display sizes
+* improved iPad support (please see step 2 in the instructions - you need to replace your old pad.js file and add the new pad.css to your Etherpad Lite server folder for the iPad support to work)

 ### v1.4.1 ###
 * secure session cookie support (Databay)